adap/flower/datasets/doc/source/index.rst

   python -m pip install flwr-datasets[audio]

-Check out the full details on the download in :doc:`get-started-installation`.
+Check out the full details on the download in :doc:`how-to-install-flwr-datasets`.

 How To Use the library
 ----------------------
-Learn how to use the ``flwr-datasets`` library from the :doc:`get-started-quickstart` examples .
+Learn how to use the ``flwr-datasets`` library from the :doc:`tutorial-quickstart` examples .

 Join the Flower Community
 -------------------------